alexalemi/blog.alexalemi.com/kl.md

 observation, setting $p(T) = 1$, but this doesn't fully specify $p$; we need two more numbers.
 How should we set those?

-Why don't we aim to be conservative and try to find the new set of beliefs that are as close as possible to our prior beliefs while still being consistent with the observation that we've made.
+Why don't we aim to be conservative and try to find a new set of beliefs that are as close as possible to our prior beliefs while still being consistent with the observation that we've made?
 Namely, let's look now for a joint distribution $p(\mathcal T, \mathcal D)$ that is as close as possible to $q(\mathcal T, \mathcal D)$ but for which we have that $p(T)=1$.
 $$ \DeclareMathOperator{\argmin}{arg\,min} $$